Formation of the St Thomas More Circle

 Supporters will be invited to the St Thomas More Circle Annual Mass and Reception.

-We are seeking a minimum of 25 Benefactors and 25 Supporters.
+We are seeking a minimum of 25 Benefactors, 25 Supporters and 50 Friends.
 I would be pleased to hear from you if you may be able to help the Union in this way or have questions about the Action Plan.
 Please contact me via the form below.

 Thank you for considering this appeal and, most importantly, please keep the Union in your prayers.